Olksdrd/telegram-live-parser/README.md

 LOG_CONFIG=./configs/log_config.json
 ```
 2. Setup a telegram account and subscribe it to the channels and chats you want to parse.
-2. Get your telegram API keys (for that specific account) from https://my.telegram.org/ and put them into `./configs/tg-keys.json` file
+2. Get your telegram API keys (for that specific account) from https://my.telegram.org/ and put them into `./configs/tg-keys.json` file (move them to secrets too)
 ```
 {
     "api_id": <id>,